dragonflydb/documentation/docs/command-reference/search/ft.create.md

 <details open>
 <summary><code>index</code></summary>

 is index name to create.
+If such index already exists, returns an error reply.
 </details>

 <a name="SCHEMA"></a>